Tennyx/ez_distribution/README.md

 ### Optional

 * [Python 3](https://www.python.org/download/releases/3.0/) - There is a python script in here that makes your life easier, but it is not necessary.
 Saves some dragging of files.
+* [Sublime Text](https://www.sublimetext.com/) - Any native text editor will work, but Sublime makes for a more comfortable experience.

 ## Getting Started

 Programmers bear with me, I am writing this README also for non-programmers in the video industry.

 The crux of this package is rooted in the ```stationSpecs.jsx``` file, inside the ```stationSpecs``` variable.
 It's in here that you will input your station data.
+You will need to open this in a native text editor or one you've downloaded like Sublime, recommended above.
 For example, here is how that data should be entered:

 ```
 var stationSpecs = {